technofocus-pte/copltagnthnsolgd/LabGuides/Lab 1/Lab 1.md

 ![A screenshot of a computer AI-generated content may be incorrect.](./media/image105.png)

-14. To configure the ITLogTicket agent flow in the “Install Software” topic, map each input variable to the corresponding question by assigning the agent’s custom variables to the Power Automate flow input parameters.
+14. To configure the LogITTcicket agent flow in the “Install Software” topic, map each input variable to the corresponding question by assigning the agent’s custom variables to the Power Automate flow input parameters.